 Property Management Plan

 If the proposed conservator is going to manage property, then a property management plan must be prepared and filed with the Court.
 This property management plan must list all assets, income, and usual monthly expenses of the individual.
 The property management plan will also state a plan for how those assets will be handled.
 If the petitioner does not know all of the assets and expenses at the time of filing, then the petitioner must later file a property management plan with the Court once this information is discovered.
 Seek the assistance of your conservatorship lawyer in preparing the property management plan.

 Guardian Ad Litem

 There will likely be a need for a guardian ad litem (GAL) to be appointed for the individual.
-The GAL is not an advocate for any party.
+The GAL is a licensed lawyer and not an advocate for any party.
 The GAL's job is to investigate this matter independently and determine whether there is a need for a conservatorship.
 Once the GAL has investigated the matter, the GAL will file a report with the Court expressing her opinion.

 Typically, there will also be a requirement that the proposed conservator be bonded.
 What this means is that the bond serves as insurance for the disabled person.
 If the conservator runs off to Canada with the money, the bond will cover the money taken by the conservator.
 The conservator will typically contact an insurance company, fill out an application, provide whatever documentation the insurance company requires, and will be issued paperwork saying that the insurance company has bonded the conservator.
 That paperwork will be filed with the Court as proof of bond.